OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-09.md

 ## Hosea 9:15

-> All their evil is at Gilgal;
+> All their wickedness is at Gilgal;
-> Indeed, I came to hate them there!
+> Indeed, I came to despise them there!
 > Because of the wickedness of their deeds
 > I will drive them out of My house!
-> I will no longer love them;
+> I will no longer cherish them;
 > All their leaders are rebels.

 ## Hosea 9:16